Skip to content

 Possible Insights

-Can rarely occur, as excess folic acid is usually excreted through urine, but can happen with excessive supplementation.
+Can rarely occur, as excess folic acid is usually excreted through urine, but may occur with excessive supplementation.

 Can lead to megaloblastic anemia, cause birth defects in unborn children, and pose an increased risk for cardiovascular diseases